 Within 90 days after expiration of a grant, the PI also is required to submit a final project report.
 Failure to provide final technical reports delays NSF review and processing of pending proposals for that PI.
-Pls should examine the formats of the required reports in advance to assure availability of required data.
+PIs should examine the formats of the required reports in advance to assure availability of required data.

-Pls are required to use NSF's electronic project-reporting system, available through FastLane, for preparation and submission of annual and final project reports.
+PIs are required to use NSF's electronic project-reporting system, available through FastLane, for preparation and submission of annual and final project reports.
 Such reports provide information on project participants (individual and organizational); activities and findings; publications; and, other specific products and contributions.
+Submission of the report via FastLane constitutes certification by the PI that the contents of the report are accurate and complete.